achi-vyshnavi28/whatsapp-order-ops-analytics/README.md

 # whatsapp-order-ops-analytics

-A merchant order-operations analytics project built to demonstrate a **Data Analyst (SQL, Python & Business Intelligence)** skill set: complex SQL, Python EDA + automated reporting, Excel financial modeling, a live Power BI dashboard, and (as a bonus) real NLP intent classification on customer-support conversations — applied to a WhatsApp-first SMB order platform's core problem of turning conversational order and delivery data into operational intelligence for small merchants.
+A merchant order-operations analytics project built to demonstrate complex SQL, Python EDA + automated reporting, Excel financial modeling, a live Power BI dashboard, and (as a bonus) real NLP intent classification on customer-support conversations — applied to a WhatsApp-first SMB order platform's core problem of turning conversational order and delivery data into operational intelligence for small merchants.

 **Why this dataset:** a WhatsApp-first order platform needs to turn conversational order + delivery data into operational intelligence for small merchants.
 [Olist](https://olist.com) solves a structurally identical problem — it connects small/medium merchants to marketplaces and coordinates fulfillment and delivery on their behalf.
 Its public dataset (100k+ real, anonymized Brazilian e-commerce orders, 2016–2018) is used here as a stand-in for that kind of merchant-order-delivery data, so every query and chart in this repo answers a question that business would actually ask.